Dzbice/CalclatorWorkings/README.md

 Basically for a number x it's \
 $\{ x \mid x \in W \}$ Smth like that idk\
 IDK how to put the actual W in a markdown file so that's the best you get\
-Anyways I'll add more to it in the future but it's 6:30 am as of writing so not rn lol.
+Anyways I'll add more to it in the future but it's 6:30 am as of writing so not rn lol.\
+Have fun